8. Model Output:

 • history_YYY - add fields for specific diagnostic purposes to the default output.
 For the complete listing go to the namelist page and search for namelist variables with the history_ prefix (i.e. history_amwg, history_clubb, etc.)

-Each time sample in a history file has an associated timestamp which conforms to the CF metadata conventions.
-The time unit used in CAM’s output files is “days since reference date” where the reference date is the run start date by default, but can be customized via the ref_ymd and ref_tod namelist variables.
+Each time sample in a history file has an associated timestamp which conforms to the CF metadata conventions for time coordinates.
+The time unit used in CAM’s output files is “days since reference date” where the reference date is passed to CAM by the coupler at initialization.
+Date information is handled by the driver since it must be coordinated between all model components.
 The variables relevant to the timestamps are the following (from the output of the NetCDF ncdump utility):

 double time(time) ;